 I don’t want to put anyone on blast and I don’t mean to give this guy any grief, but this one example in particular stood out to me and it illustrates my point perfectly:

-everything is very good except maybe I'd change "Level up" either in terms of font or anything else. maybe make it more fat. maybe make it red.— #internetbillofrights 🇩🇪 🇺🇸 (@NoNameCulture) December 10, 2018
+everything is very good except maybe I'd change "Level up" either in terms of font or anything else. maybe make it more fat. maybe make it red.— Divided and Conquered 🇩🇪 🇺🇸 (@NoNameCulture) December 10, 2018

 maybe make both level up and "subscribe" red. i dont have the solution frankly, but it could be improved im certain. rest is great.

 He thinks the headlines need to be changed.
 Why?

 He has no idea what the design brief looked like.
 How can he be so sure that “red and bold” would be a more appropriate choice than black and regular weight for the look and feel we’re going for?
 He can’t!
 He doesn’t have a clue.